demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ### prisma-cloud-compute-host-forensic-list
 ***
-Get forensics on a specific host
+Get forensics on a specific host.

 #### Base Command